murrple-1/quick-email-python/README.md

 `username` is the username of a username/password combo used to authenticate.
 Leave it off if your service is unauthenticated.

 `password` is the password of a username/password combo used to authenticate.
 Leave it off if your service is unauthenticated.

+`timeout` is the timeout interval (in seconds).
+If not specified, the global default timeout setting will be used.

 `require_starttls` is a flag whether to request the message sending be encrypted.
 Defaults to `False`, but turn it on if you can.